What are some common construction problems and how do I solve them?

 On the flip side, never underestimate the power of acknowledgement.
 Homeowners who view major home improvement projects as a partnership with the contractor will find the greatest success.
 For example, I oversaw one project where the homeowner would bring coffee and doughnuts to the lead carpenter.
 It was a simple way to say “thank you.”
 In turn, that carpenter worked even harder.
 So, consider showing up unannounced with pizza and sodas.
 You’ll be amazed at the goodwill that comes out of such a simple gesture.

-Need to find a pro for your Construction Project?Find Pros
+Ready to start your Construction Project?Find Pros

 Questions to Ask Your Contractor